-The special Always option can be used to disable the time limitation (nothing is displayed in the Traffic Policy dialog).
+The special always option can be used to disable the time limitation (it is not displayed in the Traffic Policy dialog).

 When a denying rule is applied and/or when an allowing rule's appliance terminates, all active network connections matching the particular rule are closed immediately.